-A solid background in numerical mathematics is strongly recommended.
+Basic knowledge of ordinary and/or partial differential equations as well as the contents of the module "Numerical Methods for Differential Equations" are recommended.
 Basic knowledge of functional analysis and finite element methods is helpful, but not required.

-3.123 Module: Numerical Complex Analysis [M-MATH-106063]
+3.125 Module: Numerical Complex Analysis [M-MATH-106063]